FuelLabs/fuels-rs/docs/src/providers/short-lived.md

 ## RocksDb

-The `rocksdb` is a feature defined in the `fuels` library, allowing us to run a `fuel-core` node without installing the `fuel-core` binary on the local machine and creating rocksDb database.
-Using the `rocksdb` feature flag entails downloading all the dependencies needed to run the fuel-core node and rocksdb.
+The `rocksdb` is a feature that allows us to run a `fuel-core` node without installing the `fuel-core` binary on the local machine and creating rocksDb database.
+Enabling the `rocksdb` feature flag will result in cargo downloading additional dependencies required to run the `fuel-core` node and `rocksdb`.

 ```rust,ignore
 fuels = { version = "0.42.0", features = ["rocksdb"] }